Tharshini98/react-projects/README.md

-# React Router Cart App

-This project is a simple e-commerce web application built using React JS, React Router, and Tailwind CSS.
+This project is a simple e-commerce web application built using React JS,  and Tailwind CSS.
 It fetches products from the [Fake Store API](https://fakestoreapi.com/) and allows users to browse products, view details, and manage a shopping cart.

 ## Features